vendasta/marketplace-documentation/docs/GettingStarted/getting_started.md

 >
 >_Review Requirements_
 >
->You've seen the integration requirements highlighted above, but please take a moment to review the detailed checklist that you can refer back to while working through your integration: [Marketplace Integration Requirements](./integration_requirements.md)
+>Please take a moment to review the detailed requirement list which you can refer back to while working through your integration: [Marketplace Integration Requirements](./integration_requirements.md)

 ---

 ## Platform Overview
-There are several Vendasta dashboards, which we call 'Centers', that you will interact with to set up and manage your Offerings
+There are several Vendasta dashboards, which we call 'Centers', that you will interact with to set up and manage your Marketplace Offerings

 ### Partner Center